JcKopcinski/PHYSICS.AI/README.md

 ## Contraints

-I'll keep working on the contraint warning logic and code in the file called `constraints.py.`
+I'll keep working on the contraint warning logic and code in the file called `constraints.py.` Like I said, I'll give you a function like `warn()` that will return `False` if you should not accept a student's 'yes' answer to a question.